JazzMaster/LazGFX/README.md

 The developers dont care to fix these problems.
 THIS IS BAD.

+Shoving people into SDL and saying "good luck"-

+		When theres 50 ways to do things...IS WRONG.

 #### FreePascal "Graphics support" is missing (or broken)

 **Lazarus OGL demos DO NOT work correctly.**

 Code has been abandoned.
+This appears to be a shader sequence problem.

 #### can we add routines??